hamsandwichmel/hamsandwichmel.github.io/_pages/lucy_uncensored.md

 *By Mel Hammond & Teghan Hammond*

-Coming October 8, 2024!
-Preorder the book [here](https://www.penguinrandomhouse.com/books/750113/lucy-uncensored-by-mel-hammond-and-teghan-hammond/).
+Published October 8, 2024!
+Order the book [here](https://www.penguinrandomhouse.com/books/750113/lucy-uncensored-by-mel-hammond-and-teghan-hammond/).

 **A road trip through gender identity, self-expression, and the thorny process of figuring out where you fit after high school as an out-and-proud transgender teen.**